The details announced in the Autumn Budget 2024

 Windfall tax

-The windfall tax levied on oil and gas firms will increase to 38%, expiring in March 2030.
+Windfall tax levied on oil and gas firms will increase to 38%, expiring in March 2030.
 The 29% investment allowance will be removed.
-The decarbonisation allowance and 100% first year allowances will remain in place to ensure job protection and energy security in that industry.
+Remaining in place, the decarbonisation allowance and 100% first year allowances will ensure job protection and energy security in that industry.

 Housing